uprial/customcreatures/README.md

 (*2) "Maybe top" items have twice less default drop chance (4.25%), looting still adds 1% to the drop chance.

 (*3) Each level of looting adds 1 to the max possible drop amount.

+(*4) Each 5,000 damage dealt by the closest player increases probability of hard monsters spawn to 100%.

 ![CustomCreatures Promo](images/customcreatures-promo.png)